 The NOACA policy requires Project Planning Review (PPR) for all new projects being added to the Transportation Plan and/or Transportation Improvement Program (TIP).
 PPR is also required for projects that undergo a change of scope or a cost increase greater than 20 percent.

-PRR is a comprehensive process and normally takes three months to complete.
-View the current schedule
+PPR Process PRR is a comprehensive process and normally takes three months to complete.
+View the current schedule for specific dates.

 - Staff Review